mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

   1. The Issue
   2. The Proposed Solution
   3. The list of people needed to make and implement the decision:
-      - R (Recommend) = the one who first proposed the Issue and Solution
+      - R (Recommend) = the one who first proposed the Issue and Solution.
       - A (Agree) = those people whose input must be incorporated in the decision.
 This is typically blank, unless is is the legal team to ensure no one is breaking the law.
 It should be very rare that anyone else's agreement is required for a decision.
-      - P (Perform) = those people who will have to enact any decision and therefore should be heard
+      - P (Perform) = those people who will have to enact any decision and therefore should be heard.
-      - I (Input) = those people whose input is worth considering
+      - I (Input) = those people whose input is worth considering.
       - D (Decide) = the one who will make the decision.
         - If Type 1, this should be the CEO.
         - If Type 2, this should be someone other than the CEO.